Resources to complement your children, families, youth, and young adults' work

 Children and Communion – Children and Families

 A resource to help church communities think through what it means to include children in communion and how to take all ages on a journey where the destination is admitting children to communion.
-Contact Emma Sargeant for more details or fill in this form to register your interest in the process.
+Contact Emma Sargeant for more details, or fill in this form to register your interest.

 Confirmation Resources – Young people

-Our colleagues at the Bath and Wells and Bristol Diocese have produced some excellent downloadable confirmation resources.
-If you have a young person or a group of young people you are preparing for confirmation and would like to use this resource, then click here to have a look and download your own version.
+Our Bath and Wells, and Bristol Diocese colleagues have produced some excellent downloadable confirmation resources.
+If you have a young person or a group of young people preparing for confirmation and would like to use this resource, click here to download your version.

 Share – Young people

-If you are thinking of setting up a youth group or piece of youth work from scratch then we have created a resource to get you started.
-It's called’ Youthwork in a box’ and has all you need to help you think through what you want to create and how to go about it.
-You can download it here and once you have please contact Emma if you have any questions about how to get going.
+If you are considering setting up a youth group or piece of youth work from scratch, we have created a resource to get you started.
+It's called’ Youthwork in a Box’ and has all you need to help you think through what you want to create and how to do it.
+You can download it here, and once you have, please contact Emma if you have any questions about how to get going.

 Posada is a Spanish word that means 'inn' and is also the title for a Mexican Advent celebration in which two young people dressed as Mary and Joseph travelled from house to house in their village to proclaim the imminent arrival of Jesus and request that the new-born baby is given a room.

-We have created a resource you can use for the four weeks during Advent, in your youth group, large or small, or in your homes.
-You can use the whole evening and have a meal together or just spend 15 mins of your session doing this activity.
-We use the I wonder questions from the Advent calendar to start discussions that help young people to journey through advent.
+We have created a resource for the four weeks during Advent, in your youth group, large or small, or in your homes.
+You can use the whole evening and have a meal together or spend 15 mins of your session doing this activity.
+We use the I Wonder questions from the Advent calendar to start discussions that help young people to journey through Advent.
 Have a look for yourselves and download your copy here.